Sir Robert Gordon, 1st Baronet: Career

 In 1624, Gordon was appointed one of the commissioners of the estates of the young Duke of Lennox, and two years later one of the duke's curators.
+Gordon was present at the private burial of King James at midnight on 5 May 1625 with the Earl of Kellie and Francis Stuart.

 On 28 May 1625, then a gentleman of the privy chamber to Charles I, he was created premier baronet of Nova Scotia, with remainder to his heir male whatsoever; and he obtained a charter under the great seal granting to him sixteen thousand acres on the coast of Nova Scotia, which were erected into a barony.
 He assisted under agreement Sir William Alexander of Menstrie in the plantation of a colony in Nova Scotia.
 A favourite of King Charles, he was employed as confidential messenger to Henrietta Maria.

 In August 1629, Gordon was chosen sheriff principal of Inverness-shire, and represented the shire at the convention of 1630.
 In May 1630 he was sent by the lords of the council along with Sir William Seton into the north to quell some disturbances.
 On 13 July in the same year James, Duke of Lennox, as lord high chamberlain of Scotland, appointed him his vice-chamberlain during his absence in France.
 At the coronation of Charles I in Scotland in 1633, he, as vice-chamberlain, with four earls' sons, carried the king's train from the castle to the abbey.
 The next year he was placed on the privy council in Scotland.

 On 1 May 1639, Gordon was with the court at Durham; during the First English Civil War acted as a mediator between the opposing parties.
 The gentry of Morayshire in 1643 appointed him, along with Thomas McKenzie of Pluscarden and John Innes of Leuchars, to confer with the Marquis of Montrose.
 His mother was persecuted as a Roman Catholic, and towards the end of her days excommunicated; in 1627 Gordon, to have the sentence relaxed, undertook a formal bond to the Bishop of Caithness that his mother would shun Catholic priests, and his own orthodoxy was probably suspect.
 In 1646, however, the presbytery of Elgin granted a testimonial in his favour.
 Gordon died in 1656.